gestimation/cifmodeling/README.md

 - Subdistribution Hazard Ratio (SHR)

-Set the desired measure using effect.measure1 and, for competing risks analysis, effect.measure2.
-The time.point argument specifies the follow-up time at which effects are estimated.
+Set the desired measure using `effect.measure1` and, for competing risks analysis, `effect.measure2`.
+The `time.point` argument specifies the follow-up time at which effects are estimated.

 ### 3. Censoring adjustment